 Winter – December to the end of February

-Once again, some sources argue that winter is a good time to start a compost bin because the composting process should be complete when spring arrives.
+As with every season of the year some sources argue that winter is a good time to start a compost bin.
+However on this occasion it is suggested that the start of the season is the time to choose because the composting process should be complete when spring arrives.
 However, as the outside temperature falls the process of decomposition will slow and if below freezing for some time may stop.

 If you want your compost heap or bin to stay active during the winter, it will be necessary to insulate the bin (Winter Composting) It is generally recommended that the compost bin is not turned or aerated during the winter months.
 Concentrate on keeping it warm by the addition of insulations and, even if you are allowing the bin to hibinate over it so as to prevent the contents becoming water logged.